isabella232/experience-manager-xml-documentation-learn.en/help/courses/course-1/working-with-images.md

 ---
-title: Working with images in XML Documentation for Adobe Experience Manager Product Overview
+title: Working with images in XML Documentation
-description: Working with images in XML Documentation for Adobe Experience Manager Product Overview
+description: Working with images in XML Documentation for Adobe Experience Manager
 ---